Why we should be including MCT Oil in our diets

 Açaí, CBD, Chaga, and now MCT oil.
 It can definitely be tricky to stay up to date with all the new trends, concepts and names when it comes to health and wellness.

-The MCT oil has been around for a while, but it has recently been on everyone’s lips much thanks to in-the-know health gurus, athletes and people suffering from brain related diseases such as epilepsy.
+MCT oil has been around for a while, but it has recently been on everyone’s lips, thanks to in-the-know health gurus, athletes and people suffering from brain-related diseases such as epilepsy.
 This oil has many health benefits that can help us with everything from weight loss to reducing risk factors of heart disease.
 It is also easy to use and affordable.

 WHAT IS MCT OIL?

 MCT oil occurs naturally in coconut oil, which is what it is mostly made from (though it can also be found in palm kernel oil).
 It is made via a process called fractionation, which basically is extracting it from the coconut or palm kernel oil.
 It is therefore about 18 times more concentrated than pure coconut oil.

 Here comes the science bit.
 MCT stands for Medium Chain Triglycerides, referring to the length of the carbon atom chains, which give the oil its unique qualities.
 Saturated fats often consist of long chains; however, MCT has shorter chains since it is a medium-chain fatty acid.